freedomofpress/securedrop-client/README.md

     - `USB_CHECK_ERROR` if an error occurred during pre-flight

 2. `disk-test`: Preflight check that checks for LUKS-encrypted volume that returns:
-    - `USB_ENCRYPTED` if a LUKS volume is attached to sd-export
+    - `USB_ENCRYPTED` if a LUKS volume is attached to sd-devices
     - `USB_ENCRYPTION_NOT_SUPPORTED` if a LUKS volume is not attached or there was any other error
     - `USB_DISK_ERROR`